-Plans to create this barrier-free facility began in 2009 when a group of residents formed a booster club to assist the City in seeking a grant to fund development.
+Plans to create this barrier-free, universal facility began in 2009, when a group of residents formed a booster club to assist the City in seeking a grant to fund development.
 In 2012, the Michigan Natural Resources Trust Fund awarded a $300,000 grant for the first phase of improvements.
-The 14-acre park formerly had a basketball and tennis court, small playscape for toddler and rink for inline skating.
+The 14-acre park formerly had a basketball and tennis court, small playscape for toddlers, and rink for inline skating.
 The substantial makeover for the first phase included a new paved path, a covered pavilion, accessible restrooms, and a parking lot with a bus-turnaround making this facility more accessible for the more than 25,000 Macomb County children with special needs and physical challenges.
-With the community assisting the City in raising funds, it is expected that phase 2 will begin later in 2016.
-The centerpiece of this phase will be a 30,000 square foot barrier-free playscape area.
-Once completed, the park will be the first of its kind in Macomb County.
+With the community assisting the City in raising funds, phase 2 began in 2016.
+The centerpiece of this phase was a 30,000 square foot barrier-free playscape area.
+The park was the first of its kind in Macomb County.

 McKinley Park Improvements: Fraser